isaklovas/better-background-replacer/README.md

 # how to use

-first drop exe in your osu! folder
+first drop the exe in your osu! folder

 then run the program from cmd with the follwing parameters: